denham-ed/rescala/documentation/docs/TESTING.md

 ## Unresolved Bugs
 **Heroku Build**

-Occassionally an error will be thrown when deploying to Heroku.
+Occasionally an error will be thrown when deploying to Heroku.
 This appears to be caused by a something in the Cloudinary configuration, but resolves with no developer action, when retried.
 There is no impact on the User Experience.

+**Error Formatting**
+Validation errors on the Log Practice and Update Practice form can cause unsightly formatting on the input boxes.
+This is particularly evident with the Date and Duration inputs.
+This will be fixed in future updates.